Apostolos Diamantis

-Apostolos Diamantis (Απόστολος Διαμαντής; born 20 May 2000) is a Greek professional footballer who plays as a centre-back for Super League 2 club Anagennisi Karditsa.
+Apostolos Diamantis (Απόστολος Διαμαντής; born 20 May 2000) is a Greek professional footballer who plays as a centre-back for Super League 2 club Hellas Syros.

 Career

 Diamantis comes from the youth ranks of PAOK.
 On 24 June 2019, he joined newly promoted side Volos on a season-long loan.

 OFI

 On 23 August 2020, Diamantis signed a four-year contract with OFI on a free transfer.
 He made his official debut in a 2–1 away win against Lamia, on 20 September 2020.

 At the end of the 2022–23 season it was announced that Diamantis would leave the club upon expiration of his contract, having agreed to join an unnamed European team.
 In his three seasons with the Cretan based club, he made 79 appearances and scored 3 goals.

 Iraklis

 On 22 August 2024, Diamantis moved to Iraklis on a one-year contract with an option for an additional season.